-Council is required to have a policy on rates remissions and postponements.
-Council has developed a remissions policy as per LGA (section 102 (3)(a)) and LGRA (Section 85).
+Council has developed a rates remissions policy as per LGA (section 102 (3)(a) and 109) and LGRA (Section 85).
 It includes the objectives of the remissions targeting each of social, cultural, environmental and economic well-beings.
 Remissions categories include Properties Used Jointly as a Single Unit, Community Organisations, Financial Hardship, Organisations Providing Care for the Elderly, Clubs and Societies, New Subdivisions, Council Properties, Maori Freehold Land and Piopio Schools Sewage.
 The value of these remissions is \$245,000 for 2014/15 year.